This page will continue to be updated as we get closer to the event! Concerts listed by neighborhood.

 15930 SE Wallace Road: Singer/songwriter (and host of Reflective Eclectic on Shady Pines Radio) Bruce Eric Reiter performs Americana and folk music, including some covers, 6:30-8:30 p.m.
 July 11, 18 & 25.
 Some nights might include a second guest musician.
 Stop by and sit in provided chairs under the shade trees.

-16230 SE Hillside Lane: Live hip hop from Jay Edit, along with live reggae and pop covers from Seven Tenners and artist G$, 6:30-8:30 p.m.
+16230 SE Hillside Lane: Live hip hop from Jay Edit, along with Sean Ryan and Seven Tenners, 5:30-8:30 p.m.
+(Note, earlier start time.)

 15909 SE Lark Ave.
 (Schilling Lights on Lark): The Misbehavers, Northwest purveyors of that sweet Honky Tonk sound, playing from 6:30-8:30 p.m.
 July 18.